OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

     ![TEOC Active Dashboard](./Images/PostAnnouncement.png)

     * Under "Bridge", the team owners can Activate (Create an Instant Meeting) a bridge.
-Once activated, the team members can "Join Bridge" anytime.Below are other options in this section -
+Once activated, the team members would be notified in the "Announcements" channel and they can "Join Bridge" anytime.Below are other options in this section -
        * Edit - Visible to Team owners and it is redirected to Edit Incident form.
        * Incident History - This will redirect the users to Incident History screen.
        * Team Chat - This will redirect the users to the "Posts" tab in "General" Channel.